 Sarv'swati is terrifying.
 The previous page made it pretty clear what was going to happen, but the sheer brutality of it is still shocking.

-Regardless of how much good it actually does, the effects of Snadhya'rune's "safe" is rather nightmarish as shown by its first victim—er, recipient Jiaan, Yami'ni's former bodyguard.
+Regardless of how much good it actually does, the effects of Snadhya'rune's process of making someone's taint "safe" is rather nightmarish as shown by its first victim—er, recipient Jiaan, Yami'ni's former bodyguard.
 As several people on the forum commented, a character who had been a Perpetual Frowner looks nothing if not lobotomized.

 The actual process of making someone "safe" is also pretty disturbing, as it brings out the demon within them until they accept it.
-And the effect on Shinae, where her only reaction to being asked how it went is to smile in a completely uncharacteristic fashion and is one of the most subtly creepy moments thus far.
+And the effect on Shinae, who screams "You're killing me" during it and once it's over her only reaction to being asked how it went is to smile in a completely uncharacteristic fashion is one of the most subtly creepy moments thus far.
 Even Chrys'tel is unsettled by it.